Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/high-level-design.md

 * Previous calibration results for the scenario, if they exist, should be discarded
-* An array of `{ blm: number, score: number}` results should be persisted for the scenario (one for each of the N input BLM values)
+* An array of `{ blm: number, score: number, boundaryLength: number }` results should be persisted for the scenario (one for each of the N input BLM values)
+* These results should be made available either via an ad-hoc `GET` endpoint, or added to the `ScenarioResult` DTO.
 * An array of sets of selected PU ids should be persisted for the scenario (one for each of the N input BLM values)
 * Workspace should be cleaned up, as with full Marxan runs (also in case of